 Thermal control is critical during the saccharification process.
-The Lid helps to maintain the temperature during this process.
+The insulated lid helps to maintain the temperature during this process.

-The Important Aspect of Fly Sparging is to maintain just enough water on top of the "set" grain bed to hydraulically push the wort through the grain matrix.
+The important aspect of Fly Sparging is to maintain enough water on top of the "set" grain bed to hydraulically push the wort through the grain matrix.
+Too much or too little will negatively affect your grain bed.
+There is no one reasonable way for the home brewer to visually see the mash with the lid on.

 The design follows the rules above:

-1 - Temperature is Critical during the Scarification Process.
+1 - Temperature is [critical] during the Saccharification Process.

 Hope that helps answer your questions on why we designed our Tun in the way we did.